Welcome to Access! We are a small group of passionate professionals dedicated to helping our clients unlock paths to growth and recovery.

-We know getting sober is very hard.
-As Dr. Little says ‘quitting is easy..
-I am sure you quit every night; It’s staying quit that’s difficult’.
-We have a nurse practitioner on staff to provide medication assisted treatment that will not interfere with your treatment.
-She can also monitor your medications for any co-occurring mental health needs you may have.
-We also provide support for your whole family and provide them with the treatment necessary to make your recovery more stable.
+We know getting sober is hard.
+As Dr. Little says, "quitting is easy...I am sure you quit every night; it’s staying quit that’s difficult."
+We have a nurse practitioner on staff to provide medication assistance that will not interfere with your treatment.
+She can also monitor your medications for any co-occurring mental health needs.
+We also support the whole family and provide them with the treatment necessary to make your recovery more stable.

 It sounds like you are only talking about adults, do you treat teens?